-As Porto is my adopted home city, I am blessed to be able to walk past the Cathedral of Porto, every day, on my morning walkies with my dog, Willy.
+As Porto was once my adopted home city, I was blessed to be able to walk past the Cathedral of Porto every day, on my morning walkies with my dog.

 The square also has a more macabre history – the column that stands in the middle of the square was once used to hang the criminals of Porto.

-For Camino Pilgrims, the Cathedral is the major starting point of their Portuguese Camino de Santiago.
-You can visit the Cathedral to purchase your Pilgrim Credential and receive your first Camino stamp.
+For Camino pilgrims, the Cathedral is the major starting point of their Portuguese Camino de Santiago.
+You can visit the Cathedral to purchase your pigrim credentia and receive your first Camino stamp.

-If you begin your Portuguese Camino de Santiago in the beautiful city of Porto, we hope you enjoy your visit to the Cathedral.
+If you begin your Portuguese Camino de Santiago in the beautiful city of Porto, I hope you enjoy a visit to the Cathedral of Porto.

 (c) Samantha Wilson 2019.
 All Rights Reserved.